MIB Browser Version 7.5 User Guide

 The iReasoning MIB browser is a powerful and easy-to-use tool powered by iReasoning SNMP API.
 MIB browser is an indispensable tool for engineers to manage SNMP enabled network devices and applications.
 The iReasoning MIB browser allows users to load standard, proprietary MIBs, and even some mal-formed MIBs.
-It also allows them to issue SNMP requests to retrieve SNMP agents’ data, or make changes to agents.
-A built-in trap receiver can receive SNMP traps and handle trap storm.
+It also allows them to issue SNMP requests to retrieve SNMP agents' data, or make changes to agents.
+A built-in trap receiver can receive and process SNMP traps according to its rule engine.

 Major features: